mszeu/PayShieldPressureTest/README.md

 The **--ecc** parameter uses the **FY** command to generate ECC keypairs:
 The functionality may require a license and/or a firmware update, depending on the firmware version.

+Starting from this version, the program will check for the latest version on GitHub.\
+To avoid blocking the program flow during the checks, I used a thread.

+Sometimes it can happen that the main program terminates before the thread finishes its work.\
+I'm well aware that there are ways of avoiding this, but I don't want to risk blocking the main program flow.\
+If you're running this program in a network-closed environment, you can use the **--no-upd-check** parameter to disable the check.\
+The check is performed every 15 days.

 ## COPYRIGHT & LICENSE
   Please refer to the **LICENSE** file that is part of this project.
   The license is **[AGPL 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html)**